 Once you have toggled this feature on, you will see the Multi-Category Decisions section appear on your Project Details page.

 You can then move on to setting up the foundation for your MCD project, the Categories and Decisions.
-Let's use an animal shelter as an example.
-In this project, we will need to decide a) which vendors are going to provide b) which services at c) which locations.
+Let's use a construction bid as an example.
+In this project, we will need to decide which vendors are going to provide a) which services at b) which locations.

 Creating Your Categories

 Categories are the different collections of services or items that your Vendors will be bidding on.
 You can set up a maximum of two categories.

 To set up these categories, click Multi-Category Decisions in the left sidebar to load the section, and then click Create Category:

 This modal will open up and you can input your Category:

 You can then click the Actions dropdown menu that appears under the Category and select Add [your category name] to begin creating the tags for each of the services for the project.

 A modal will open up where you can input your Category Items: